 The Company's affairs are overseen by a Board comprised of five non-executive Directors - two females and three males.
+The Listing Rules of the FCA now require companies to report on whether they have met certain targets on board diversity, which is included later in this report on page 47.
 The Directors are diverse in their experience, bringing knowledge of investment markets, banking and accounting and auditing expertise to discussions regarding the Company's business.
 The Directors regularly consider the leadership needs and specific skills required to achieve the Company's investment objective, and are cognisant of diversity when making appointments to the Board.
 The Board welcomes the recommendations from the Hampton-Alexander Review on gender diversity on boards and the Parker Review about ethnic representation.
 The Board complies with the recommendations of the Hampton-Alexander Review.
 It is not yet in scope for the recommendations of the Parker Review, but will consider all relevant recommendations when making new appointments.
 The Company has no employees and therefore has no further disclosures to make in respect of gender representation within the Company.